 Our main data source is income tax data from personal incomes published by the Swiss Federal Tax Administration (FTA).
 Federal taxes are collected and documented by the FTA since 1915.
 The time frame we look at in this paper reaches from 1945 to 2011 including 35 tax periods.
 While the FTA provides data electronically readable since 1973, we collected earlier data by scanning hard copies.
 In general, data is provided by the FTA in an aggregate form for privacy reasons, i.e. they are classified into numerous income brackets.
-Because these data not always contain all desired information, we use additional data sources (see column Data in ).
+Because these data not always contain all desired information, we use additional data sources (see column Data in Table 2).
 This includes FTA published key figures based on the federal tax statistics.
 These figures include Gini coefficients and percentiles ranging from 1973/1974 to 2011 for individuals who had to pay federal taxes and from 1995/1996 for all taxable individuals.
-Furthermore, we use micro tax data from the canton Bern, because this data contains a register based household-ID, which allows us to address test (5) and (6) in a way, that is not possible with FTA tax statistic, but nonetheless shall provide us information in regard to tax statistic in general.
-For test (6) we finally use the Household and Consumption Survey (HBS).
+Additionally we use micro tax data for tests that are not possible with FTA tax statistic, but nonetheless shall provide us information in regard to tax statistic in general.
+It is not possible to base all analyses on cantonal micro tax data for two reasons.
+First, local government authorities levy taxes in Switzerland, micro tax data is therefore preserved by cantonal tax agency andmicro datasets can only be provided in accordance to cantonal privacy law, which sometimes forbid a delivery even for scientific purpose.
+Second, archiving resource from cantonal authorities are restricted and improved only recently, therefore cantonal tax data cover different and, in general, shorter time periods.
+For this study we are able to use micro tax data from the canton Bern, the largest canton in Switzerland with fairly representative mix of rural and urban parts.
+With the micro tax data from Bern we are able to construct income concepts more flexible for test (1), additionally this data contains a unique register based household-ID, which allows us to address test (5) and (6).
+For test (6) we furthermore use the Household and Consumption Survey (HBS).
+This survey is commonly used for distributional analysis by the federal statistical office in Switzerland (ESTV 2014) and incomes are provided on a very detailed base, which enables us to make it better comparable to incomes derived from tax statistics

-For the empirical tests, we use several statistical techniques (see column Method in Table 2).
+For the analyses, we use several statistical techniques (see column Method in Table 2).
 To assess the development of inequality over time, we calculate Gini coefficients for all possible time points.
 For test (3) we additionally calculate the Atkinson and Theil index.
 Then we apply relative distribution methods where we think an in-depth distributional analysis provides a more insightful understanding of distributional differences than one population measures.
-Section .2 provides a more thorough discussion on the applied inequality-measures.
+Section 4.2 provides a more thorough discussion on the applied inequality-measures.

-Defining Economic resources
+Income concepts